 - You become involved in one of our campaigns,

 - You fill out a survey or quiz we send you,

 - You apply for a paid or volunteering role with us.

 The information we collect may include, among other details, your name, address, email address, telephone number, pension provider, Responsible Investment issues of particular interest to you, your involvement in ShareAction campaigns or activities, information as to whether you are a taxpayer, your employer or organisations in our network that you are affiliated to.

 We may also collect information about you from publicly available sources from places like Companies House or information published in newspapers.

-We will not collect sensitive personal information unless there is a clear reason as to why we need it.
+We will not collect sensitive personal information or information classed as special category unless there is a clear reason as to why we need it.
 We will only collect this with your consent, and we will give clear notices so that you know why we need this data and how long we will keep it for.

 We might use profiling or screening methods to ensure that communications are relevant to you and we do this by using data that you provide us with, data from publicly available sources, and data that is processed automatically through the systems we use (for example, whether you have previously opened emails from us).
 Profiling also allows us to understand more about people that support us which helps us to make appropriate requests for involvement in our campaigns and fundraising appeals.
 We may use geographic and demographic information to build a profile.
 Under the General Data Protection Regulation you have the right to obtain an explanation of any profiling decisions we have made and challenge these decisions.